gr0uch/simulacra/README.md

 ## Under the Hood

-This library is written in ES5 syntactically, and makes use of:
+This library is written in ES5 syntactically, and requires:

 - **Object.defineProperty** (ES5): used for binding keys on objects.
 - **WeakMap** (ES6): memory efficient mapping of DOM nodes.

-It makes use of these DOM API features:
+It also requires these DOM API features:

 - **Node.insertBefore** (DOM Level 1): used for inserting document fragments.
 - **Node.appendChild** (DOM Level 1): used for inserting elements in to document fragments.